-As a tourist arriving in Vienna (or any other part of Austria) from outside the EU, you are entitled to a VAT refund upon leaving Austria to return to your home country.
-To receive the refund, you must meet certain conditions, follow the process correctly during your stay, and declare your purchases before leaving the EU via Vienna International Airport.
-In this way you can save up to 15% of your purchase total in Vienna or across Austria.
+As a tourist visiting Vienna (or any other part of Austria) from outside the EU, you are entitled to a VAT refund upon leaving the EU to return to your home country.
+To receive this refund, you must meet certain conditions, follow the tax-free process correctly during your shopping trip, and declare your purchases at your final exit point out of the EU – whether that is at Vienna International Airport, a land border crossing, or a train station.
+By taking advantage of this benefit, you can save up to 15% of your total purchase amount on your Austrian holiday.

 In this article, we will detail how to perform the VAT refund and how to do it digitally at the airport, or even within Vienna itself the day before your flight.
+We have also included videos in this article to make the process even easier.
 This way, you can save money on your trip even if your flight is at a time when the airport tax refund desk is unstaffed.

 -